yoshihikosuzuki/ant-asm-workflow/README.md

 - Important output files for manual curation:
   - `11-scaf/<scaf-name>/`
     - If the scaffolding tool is **SALSA**:
-      - `contigs.omnic.dedup.sorted.bam`: Omni-C read mappings used for scaffolding
       - `contigs.omnic_salsa/`
         - `scaffolds_FINAL.hic`: Omni-C contact matrix for Juicebox
         - `scaffolds_FINAL.assembly`: Index file for Juicebox
     - If the scaffolding tool is **3D-DNA**:
-      - `hic/contigs.hic`: Initial Omni-C contact matrix using the contigs, not scaffolds
-      - `references/contigs.assembly`: For Juicebox with the initial contact matrix
       - `scaffolding/`
         - `contigs.final.hic`: Omni-C contact matrix for Juicebox
         - `contigs.final.assembly`: Index file for Juicebox